 SB 211: An Act to revise notarial acts.
 This bill was introduced by Senator Wheeler (D-22 R) and intends to allow for any document to be recorded or filed in a register of deeds office to include electronic signatures executed and notarized in accordance with requirements in the bill.
 The SDBA testified in favor of this bill and passed out of Senate Judiciary with a 7-0 vote and passed the Senate 33-0.
 This measure was heard before House Judiciary on February 23rd and passed the committee by a 11-1 vote.
 This measure was passed by the House by a 61-9 vote.
-This bill has been signed by the House Speaker and the Senate president and is on its way to the Governor for her consideration and signature.
+This bill has been signed by the House Speaker and the Senate president and was delivered to the Governor on March 4th for her consideration and signature.
 The SDBA testified in support of this measure.

 HB 1231: An Act to place restrictions on the ownership of agricultural land.
 This bill was introduced by Representative Wangsness (D-23 R) and intends to place restrictions on ownership of ag land by foreign entities that are known adversaries of the United States.
 This bill was assigned to the House Agriculture and Natural Resources Committee and passed out of committee with a 12-0 vote and the House by a 61-6 margin.
 This bill was heard before the Senate Ag and Natural Resources Committee and passed out of committee by a 6-0 margin and the full Senate by a 30-2 vote.
-This bill was signed by the House Speaker and the Senate president on February 28th and was sent to the Governor for her consideration and signature.
-The SDBA is monitoring currently.
+This bill was signed by the House Speaker and the Senate president on February 28th.
+The Governor signed this bill into law on March 4th.

-This summary concludes week eight of the 99th legislative session in Pierre.
+This summary concludes the ninth week of the 99th legislative session in Pierre.